 To collect ideas, they have the two main boards, one for ideas on technical improvements and another for functional ideas like sales and marketing, product development, customer experience, etc. These are public and accessible to anyone in the organization.

 Each team takes 15 minutes each month, usually at the beginning of a team meeting, to decide on the ideas that should move forward, and how to then make that happen.

 In addition, Helen arranges an “idea of the year” competition to highlight and celebrate some of the successes from this work.
 They also reward the ideas that were implemented the fastest, as well as the most active participants in developing ideas.

 These efforts have helped them build a stronger culture of innovation.

-Helen has been using Viima for roughly 4 years.
+Helen has been using Viima for over 4 years.
 The new, more decentralized decision-making process, together with a more transparent, engaging and easy-to-use tool have helped transform ideation at Helen.

 Together with our new ways of working, Viima has made it easier for us to make smart decisions and implement ideas faster.